benjaminion/upgrading-ethereum-book/src/book.md

 The situation becomes potentially much worse when X hosts around half of the validators.
 If X were to have a consensus bug, but otherwise keep running, the beacon chain would split into two similarly sized chains.
 Each chain would see half its validators missing and start leaking out the stakes of those validators.
 Within three to four weeks each chain would have leaked out enough of the stake of the missing validators that the present validators would control two-thirds of the remaining stake, meaning that the chains could each finalise separately.
 It would be extremely difficult &ndash; effectively impossible &ndash; to reunite these chains ever again since they would contain conflicting finalised checkpoints.
 The beacon chain would be permanently partitioned.

 Hopefully, 3-4 weeks is sufficient time for client X to fix its bug or for users of X to migrate to other clients.
-Meanwhile users of X are suffering large inactivity penalties on the correct chain as per scenario 2.
+Meanwhile, users of X are suffering large inactivity penalties on the correct chain as per scenario 2.

 ##### 4. Client X approaches or exceeds two-thirds of the stake